crownstone/crownstone-sdk/hub/README.md

 <a name="api"></a>
 # The Hub API

-(There is an API available on the hub with which data can be obtained directly from the hub.
-More information here.)[./ENDPOINTS.md]
+TThere is an API available on the hub with which data can be obtained directly from the hub.
+This has quite some info, so we create a separate document for this.
+See this [document](ENDPOINTS.md).

 <a name="examples"></a>
 # Hub usage examples

-In the example folder there are two examples.
-One to get data [using a nodejs script](./examples/example.js) and one [where we get the data
+In the [examples](examples/) folder there are two examples.
+One to get data using a  script [.js file](./examples/example.js) and one where we get the data in a browser [.html file](./examples/example.html).
-                                                                                                                      in a browser.](./examples/example.html)